 There are more pros for PIN on glass than cons, but a few cons do exist.

 In the “pros” column, PIN on glass allows businesses to accept PIN debit cards without any additional PIN entry equipment.
-A consumer can enter their PIN directly on the business’ smartphone or tablet screen.
+A consumer can enter their PIN directly on the payment device.

 Authorizing debit cards with PINs is more secure and often costs less than accepting debit cards without PINs.
 (However, there are exceptions.
 Be sure to check out our article, “Which is Cheaper: Pin Debit or Signature Debit?” for more info.

-The primary “con” is subjective – some customers may not feel comfortable entering their PIN into any smartphone/tablet.
+The primary “con” is subjective – some customers may not feel comfortable entering their PIN in a ‘new’ manner vs. into a PIN pad.
 However, if you run into that situation, you could simply run the card “as credit” to bypass PIN entry requirements.

 Who is PIN on glass good for?

 Primarily, PIN on glass will appeal to businesses that accept payments on the go (using a smartphone reader or mobile app) or those that use a tablet-based POS system.
 While there are smartphone readers that offer PIN entry (such as this reader available for PayPal Here), smartphone and tablet card acceptance methods are the least likely to have an option for PIN entry with current devices.